Chase vs CIT Bank

 CIT Bank offers accounts with high interest rates and low fees.
 But just who is CIT Bank?
 And should you trust them with your money?

 CIT Platinum Savings is CIT Bank's newest savings account.
 It advertises a higher APY.
-Check out how it works and how it compares to Savings Connect.
+Check out how it compares to Savings Connect.
+Get a higher rate now.

 CIT Bank offers a high APY.
 But there are some downsides, too.
 Read on to learn more about CIT Bank common complaints and possible solutions.